Learn how to paint wood furniture like a professional with these simple painting tips.

 2. Clean the surface

-Next, use a clean, damp cloth to wipe down the surface of the wooden furniture to remove dust and dirt.
+Next, use a clean, damp cloth to wipe down the wooden surfaces to remove dust and dirt.

 3. Sand the wood